Voter suppression in the United States: Suffrage of the elderly and disabled

-Contemporary
+Types of voter suppression

-Many laws that made voting more difficult for certain groups of people were overturned or blocked after the Voting Rights Act of 1965 up until the Supreme Court cases Shelby County v.
-Holder in 2013 and Brnovich v.
-Democratic National Committee in 2021 opened the door for more varieties of voter suppression.
+Voter suppression can take illegal forms such as voter intimidation, coercion or threats.
+Scholar Michael Smith, a professor of political science at Emporia State University, writes that Democratic Party-aligned activists also describe state laws that make it more difficult to vote as amounting to voter suppression: "While Republicans cry voter fraud, Democrats counter by charging voter suppression.
+The true cause of these new laws, they argue, is not to curb voter fraud, which study after study has shown to be extraordinarily rare.
+Instead, Democrats say, the true goal is voter suppression."

 Purging of eligible voters from the rolls

 Database matching

 In 1998, Florida created the Florida Central Voter File with the stated purpose of combatting vote fraud documented in the 1997 Miami mayoral election.
 At least 1,100 people (~2x than the margin of victory) were wrongly purged from voter registration lists in Florida ahead of the 2000 election because their names were similar to those of convicted felons, who were not allowed to vote at that time under Florida law.
 According to the Palm Beach Post, African-Americans accounted for 88% of those removed from the rolls through this effort but were only about 11% of Florida's voters.
 However, according to the Florida Department of Law Enforcement, nearly 89% of felons convicted in Florida were black at the time; therefore, a purge of convicted felons could be expected to include a disproportionately high number of blacks.
-The Post added that "a review of state records, internal e-mails of DBT employees and testimony before the civil rights commission and an elections task force showed no evidence that minorities were specifically targeted".
+The Post added that "a review of state records, internal e-mails of DBT employees and testimony before the civil rights commission and an elections task force showed no evidence that minorities were specifically targeted."